oracle/odpi/doc/src/public_functions/dpiVar.rst

 .. function:: int dpiVar_getData(dpiVar \*var, uint32_t \*numElements, \
         dpiData \**data)

+    This function is deprecated and will be removed in version 3.0.
+Use the function :func:`dpiVar_getReturnedData()` insteqad.

     Returns a pointer to an array of :ref:`dpiData<dpiData>` structures used for transferring data to and from the database.
 These structures are allocated by the variable itself and are made available when the variable is first created using the function :func:`dpiConn_newVar()`.
-If a DML returning statement is executed, however, the number of allocated elements can change in addition to the memory location.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.